Saudi women gear up for new freedom as driving ban ends

-RIYADH (Reuters) - Women will hit the roads in Saudi Arabia on Sunday with the lifting of the world’s last ban on female drivers, long seen as an emblem of women’s repression in the conservative kingdom.
+RIYADH (Reuters) - Women in Saudi Arabia took to the roads at midnight on Sunday, ushering in the end of the world’s last ban on female drivers, long seen as an emblem of women’s repression in the deeply conservative Muslim kingdom.

+“It feels weird, I am so happy ...
+I’m just too proud to be doing this right now,” said 23-year-old Majdooleen al-Ateeq as she cruised across Riyadh for the first time in her black Lexus.

-The move, ordered last September by King Salman, is part of sweeping reforms pushed by his powerful young son Crown Prince Mohammed bin Salman, who aims to transform the economy of the world’s top oil exporter and open up its cloistered society.
+The lifting of the ban, ordered last September by King Salman, is part of sweeping reforms pushed by his powerful young son Crown Prince Mohammed bin Salman, in a bid to transform the economy of the world’s top oil exporter and open up its cloistered society.

+Women drove up and down a main road in the eastern city of Khobar and cheered as police looked on.

-“We are ready, and it will totally change our life,” said Samira al-Ghamdi, a 47-year-old psychologist from Jeddah, one of the first Saudi women to be issued with a driving license.
+“We are ready, and it will totally change our life,” said Samira al-Ghamdi, a 47-year-old psychologist from Jeddah, one of the first women to be issued a license.

 The lifting of the ban, which for years drew international condemnation and comparisons to the Taliban’s rule in Afghanistan, has been welcomed by Western allies as proof of a new progressive trend in Saudi Arabia.

-But it has been accompanied by a harsh crackdown on dissent, including against some of the very activists who previously campaigned against the ban.
-They will sit in jail as their peers take to the road legally for the first time.
+But it has been accompanied by a crackdown on dissent, including against some of the very activists who previously campaigned against the ban.
+They now sit in jail as their peers take to the road legally for the first time.

-Saudi women with foreign licenses only began converting them earlier this month, so the number of new drivers is expected to remain low at first.
-It will be some time before others learning to drive at new state-run schools are road ready.
+Women with foreign drivers’ licenses only began converting them earlier this month, so the number of new drivers remains low.
+Others are training at new state-run schools, with 3 million women expected to drive by 2020.

-And some women still face resistance from conservative relatives.
-Many accustomed to using a private driver say they are reluctant to take on the Muslim kingdom’s busy highways.
+Some still face resistance from conservative relatives, and many accustomed to private drivers say they are reluctant to take on the country’s busy highways.

 “I definitely won’t like to drive,” said Fayza al-Shammary, a 22-year-old saleswoman.
 “I like to be a princess with someone opening the car door for me and driving me anywhere.”

-Concerns that women drivers will face abuse in a country where strict segregation rules usually prevent women from interacting with unrelated men prompted a new law last month with jail and hefty fines for sexual harassment.
+Concerns that women drivers will face abuse in a country where strict segregation rules usually prevent women from interacting with unrelated men prompted a new anti-harassment law last month.

+Riyadh resident Amr al-Ardi said the women in his family would wait to see how the system works before they start driving.

-The decision to lift the ban in the tightly-controlled Muslim kingdom - where once-forbidden cinemas and concerts have also returned - is expected to boost the economy, with industries from car sales to insurance to reap returns.
+The decision to lift the ban in the tightly controlled kingdom - where once-forbidden cinemas and concerts have also returned - is expected to boost the economy, with industries from car sales to insurance set to reap returns.

-It should also encourage more women into the workforce and raise productivity, if only modestly at first.
+The change should save families billions of dollars on chauffeurs while encouraging more women into the workforce and raising productivity, if only modestly at first.

-Auto companies have seized the moment with theatrical ads marking the end of the ban, and private parking garages designated “ladies” areas with pink signage.
+Auto companies have produced theatrical ads marking the ban’s end, while private parking garages designated “ladies” areas with pink signage.

-Social media is also celebrating with tweets like #You_Will_Drive_and_the_People_Are_With_You.
-Some reactions have been more derisive or expressed concern about social impacts.
+Many Saudis celebrated on social media, but some reactions were derisive or expressed concern about social impacts.

+One Twitter user said he would not allow his wife to take the wheel: “If she wants to drive she can go to her father and God willing she will drive lorries.
+Decisions like this depend on personal freedom #She_Won’t_Drive.”

 Much of the kingdom’s overwhelmingly young population supports Prince Mohammed’s reforms, but many Saudis fear their speed could provoke a backlash from religious conservatives once seen as dominant.